polterguy/phosphorusfive/README.md

 Phosphorus Five consists of three basic innovations.

 * A managed Ajax library
-* A design pattern called Active Events
+* Active Events
-* Hyperlambda or p5.lambda
+* Hyperlambda

 The Ajax library is created on top of ASP.NET's Web Forms, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.
+We say _"managed"_, because it takes care of all state, Ajax serialization, and dynamic JavaScript inclusion automatically.
+In fact, when you use the Ajax library, you can create your web apps, the same way as you would normally create a desktop application.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.
+Active Events is the _"heart"_ of
+Phosphorus Five, allowing for the rich plugin nature in P5.
+You can easily create your own Active Events, either in Hyperlambda, or in C# if you wish.

 Hyperlambda, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, as shown above in the Hello World example.

+## Perfect encapsulation and polymorphism

 The 3 USPs mentioned above, facilitates for a development model, which allows you to combine your existing C# skills, creating plugins, where you can assemble your apps, in a loosely coupled architecture.
-This is in stark contrast to the traditional way of "carving out" apps, using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.
+This is in stark contrast to the traditional way of _"carving out"_ apps, using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.

-In fact, the above Hello World example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its *[innerValue]* property to; "Hello World!".
+In fact, the above Hello World example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its *[innerValue]* property to; _"Hello World!"_.

+The paradox is, that due to neither using OOP nor inheritance, in any ways, Hyperlambda facilitates for perfect encapsulation, and polymorphism, without even as much as a trace of inheritance, OOP or objects.

 You can easily create your own Active Events, that creates much more  complex widgets than what's shown above.
 Below is a piece of
 Hyperlambda that creates an Ajax TreeView, which allows you to browse your folders on disc.